jlawrence11/eos/README.md

 ###### _$infix_

 Is simply a standard equation with variable support.
-Variables have two forms, one is native to PHP programmers already, prefixed with '$'.
+Variables have three forms, one is native to PHP programmers already, prefixed with '$'.
 The other way to declare a variable is with '&amp;' and is included for backward compatibility for with the initial version from 2005.
+The final way is as most people actually working with equations will understand.
+There is no need for a sigis anymore.

 Example Equations:

     2(4$x)
     2(4&x)
+	2(4x)
     5+ ((1+2)*4) +3
     5+4(1+2)+3
-    10*sin($x)
-    10*cos($x)
+    10*sin(x)
+    10*cos(x)

 The first two pairs shown are exactly the same.
 The parser has good implied multiplication, for everything but allowed functions.
 Allowed functions require